yuyulai22/yuyulai22.github.io/README.md

 ## 💼 Work experience
 **Data Engineer Co-op @ <a href="https://research.samsung.com/srca" target="_blank">Samsung R&D Institute Canada</a> (_Apr 2024 - Present_)**
-- Built complex data models to align with business requirements for a POC project, resulting in the only project accepted for presentation to C-level executives in Korea.
+-  Built complex data models to align with business requirements for a POC project, resulting in the only project accepted for presentation to C-level executives in HQ.
 - Designed and built a data pipeline for automating data quality checks, resulting in a significant reduction in data errors.
 - Implemented and optimized Spark jobs to efficiently process large datasets, running statistical models and ensuring data quality through validation before production deployment.
-- Enhanced statistical models to improve optimization and increase insight clarity, enabling more actionable data-driven decisions
+- Optimized statistical models to increase insight clarity, leading to more actionable data-driven decisions.

 **Business Intelligence Data Developer @ <a href="http://www.phsa.ca/" target="_blank">Provincial Health Services Authority</a> (_Apr 2022 - Sept 2023_)**